chriskrycho/v5.chriskrycho.com/site/journal/2022/Conditional Modifiers and Helpers in Emberjs.md

 - As of Ember 3.27, you can use the new `helper` and `modifier` helpers to apply helpers and modifiers conditionally in Ember templates.
 - When doing so, you will need to use the `{{(modifier ...)}}` syntax to immediately invoke the helper and get back the modifier instance it produces.
-- You can use this *today* but passing in the modifier or helper you want using a backing class.
+- You can use this *today* by using the string name or by passing in the modifier or helper you want by reference via a backing class.
 - You will be able to do this much more elegantly in the future using `<template>` tags and native <abbr>JS</abbr> imports.

 This solves a number of annoyances which existed in Ember before.
 Hopefully this helps you take advantage of the new capabilities!